cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

 The `atomic()` method on `Deno.Kv` is used to do a transaction with KV.
 It returns a `Deno.AtomicOperation` class instance.
 Transactional operations are chained to `atomic()`.
 The chain must be terminated with a call to `commit()` in order for the transactional operations to be completed and the data persisted.

+Code that demonstrates atomic transactions can be found in the [repo affiliated with this blog](https://github.com/cdoremus/deno-blog-code/blob/main/deno-kv/atomic.ts)
 ### Using `check()` to validate transactions